-Do your Islamic accounting standards allow the recognition of a sixth element of the financial statement for items with characteristics of both liability and equity (e.g. some Mudarabah items)?
+Do your Islamic accounting standards allow the be ignored for the purposes of determining capital recognition of a sixth element of the financial statement for items with characteristics of both liability and equity (e.g. some Mudarabah items)?

 Question 15 - Some IFIs may employ profit equalization reserves (PER), a smoothing mechanism to provide a consistent rate of return to Mudarabah accountholders.
 Under your Islamic accounting standards, how would an IFI most likely recognise an amount set aside for PER?